-CMF CURO, Health Sharing, and Health Insurance
+CMF CURO, Health Sharing and Maternity Care

 By Guest Contributor and CMF CURO Member

 “You’re pregnant!” is one of the most joy-inducing statements one can hear.
 However, for many expectant mothers and fathers, it can also be anxiety-inducing.
 Pregnancy, while a joyful time, is filled with many uncertainties.
 The last thing an expectant mother should be worrying about is the expenses that come with carrying her child to term.

 The total cost an of uncomplicated pregnancy can be over $10,000.
 In August of 2018, just two months after my husband and I were married, we found out we were expecting our first child.
 With all of the joy and excitement this news brought, there was also a spirit of anxiety and nervousness that flooded our minds.
 Both of us had recently joined CMF CURO, a Catholic health care ministry partnered with Samaritan Ministries International to share medical costs.
 This would be our first experience submitting a medical need with this ministry.

 Having only used health insurance plans my whole life, I wasn’t quite sure what to expect with this Catholic health care option or health sharing in general.
 I had also just moved across the country and was in the process of searching for a doctor.
 I received advice from the staff at CMF CURO and found a practice that accepted self-pay patients just a few miles from my Michigan home.

 When we arrived at my first prenatal appointment, I was pleasantly surprised by how easy the process was.
 I had been dreading being asked the question “Do you have health insurance?” because my membership with a health sharing ministry meant that, in fact, I did not.